 - In a glass or stainless steel bowl, layer zucchini slices with pickling salt.

-- Pour cold water over top and let stand at room temperature for 2 hours.
+- Pour cold water over the top and let them stand at room temperature for 2 hours.

 - Drain zucchini and rinse with cold water, drain.

 - In a stockpot, combine vinegar, sugar, mustard seeds, celery seeds, and turmeric.

 - Bring mixture to boil over medium-high heat, string.
 Reduce heat and boil gently for 5 minutes.

 - Stir in zucchini, remove from heat, cover, and let stand for 1 hour.

 - Prepare the canner and return stockpot with zucchini to a boil.